New Year New Zealand Where to Spend New Year's Eve in New Zealand

 NYE in a New Zealand City

 If you want to get among it all and experience a buzzing NYE atmosphere, then this is guaranteed in New Zealand’s cities.
-The usual custom is to countdown to the New Year, hit a fireworks display, then take the after-party to the bars and clubs, which all compete for your affections with live bands and DJ sets.
+The usual custom is to countdown to the New Year, hit a fireworks display, and then take the after-party to the bars and clubs, which all compete for your affection with live bands and DJ sets.

 Below are some of the top city events for the New Year in New Zealand.
 They all happen on December 31, just to make that clear.